A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.

 How much will it cost?

 Weddings are expensive as you will probably already have found out!
 The cost of the marriage ceremony in church is divided between the legal fees, which cover the publication of the banns, certificate of banns (if necessary), the marriage service and a certificate of marriage, and the charges set by the church.
 These cover payment to the organist, verger and use of the church.
 There are also charges if you decide to have bells and the church choir.
-The fees must be paid prior to the day of the wedding - at the rehearsal is usually convenient.
-Ideally, we ask you to pay in cash.
+The fees must be paid prior to the day of the wedding.

 The current fees and charges for a marriage service within the parish are to be found at the bottom of this page.